AND HERE for the first time the Trance Zone.

 Ten of these.

 Deep at the back was a raised DJ platform, a blue headstone arch flanked on either side by wall-sized screens, and in the zone itself, clusters of green and blue columns, some taller than the speaker funnels, crowned by closed multi-coloured flowers or stacked pink planets.

-It was beyond all expectation, and in happy admiration we stood on its edge awhile, boisterously discussing which DJs we looked forward too and where the best speaker cross-over points were - those sound oases of the dance floor - and generally just soaking in the atmosphere,
+It was beyond all expectation, and in happy admiration we stood on its edge awhile, boisterously discussing which DJs we championed and where the best speaker crossfire points were - those sound oases of the dance floor - and generally just soaking in the atmosphere,

 until, just as we were about to leave, had just started to turn away, were wet and dripping and intent on hot beverages - coffee?
 Yeah, yeah, coffee - we were stunned still and silent by a sudden sonic boom that came crashing out of the zone, boiling and crashing, flailing towards us, cacophonous arms, huge, a tsunami of sound, a thunderclap collapsing.

 It roared around us, vibrated through us, shook us up for a good half minute or so.

 "That, my boy," answered Darius with a grin, "is what they call a sound check for the Trance Zone."

 It was probably me.